Lorenzo de' Medici School: Faculty

 The faculty includes 180 full- and part-time professors from several countries.
 Most classes are relatively small and interactive.
 The language of instruction used in the majority of classes is English, while there are some course offerings in Italian.

 Incorporation and accreditation

 LdM is registered and authorized in Italy by the Ministry of Education, University and Research (Ministero Ministero dell'Università e della Ricerca (MIUR).
-LdM and Marist College have partnered to have LdM function as a branch campus of Marist, which is accredited by America's Middle States Association of Colleges and Schools.
+LdM and Marist University have partnered to have LdM function as a branch campus of Marist, which is accredited by America's Middle States Association of Colleges and Schools.
 Students needing US transcripts (whose home colleges are not already affiliated directly with LdM) can obtain transcripts through Marist.